stefanledin/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==
+= 1.8.0 =
+Picture::create() has been replaced with new functions.
+Upgraded Picturefill to 2.3.1.
+Bugfixes and improvements.

 = 1.7.3 =
 Picture::create('attributes') works with custom settings now.
 Bugfixes.